InSilicoDB/slate/source/index.html.md

 # Authentication

-To be able to authenticate you will first need to have **credentials**.
+To be able to authenticate you first need to have **credentials**.
 Contact us for this.
 When an analysis is started a webhook of yours is called with the the `authorizationCode`.
 Use this `authorizationCode` to authenticate and get an `accessToken` back.

 Once you have **credentials** you also need to register an application.
 You can have several applications registered per account.
 Each application need to have a two endpoints:

-* one webhook for the computation of the customer's results, which is triggered by the developer api when a customer order it.
+-   one webhook for the computation of the customer's results, which is triggered by the developer api when a customer order it.
-* one for sending the results of the user to your UX
+-   one for sending the results of the user to your UX

 ## Authentication with an authorization_code

 This is the way authenticate when you want to get access to a dataset genetic information.
 The `authorization_code` is sent by us to your webhook registered in your application.

 <aside class="info">
 The access token you will get back, will give you access to the `analysis`, `snp` and `report pages` endpoints.
 </aside>